TalhaBruh/TalhaBruh/README.md

 # You'll be getting over 3+ years of Python & Django expertise on the table.
-Exceptionally skilled in building websites using React/Vue JS, Next JS with Django, FastAPI or Flask as Backend.<h1>
+Exceptionally skilled in building websites using React/NextJS, with Django, FastAPI or Flask as Backend.<h1>

 ## I’ve developed cloud-based applications featuring modules such as PoS systems, integrated chatboxes, search and invoice management, user management, metrics tracking, payment integrations, cloud integrations, API integrations, and more.</h2>